-To prevent damage to the clipboard, perform the following removal procedure.
+To prevent damage to the clipboard or steering wheel cover, perform the following removal procedure.
 Do not use a screwdriver to push or pry the retaining tabs.

-From the front side of the steering wheel (4), remove the clipboard (5) by first pulling straight up on the bottom of the clipboard to release the two bottom retaining tabs.
-Then, using thumb for leverage as shown, reach from behind steering wheel with fingertips to first pull down, and then push up to release the two top clipboard retaining tabs (Ref Fig. 22).
+From the front side of the steering wheel (4), remove the clipboard (5) or steering wheel cover (3) by first pulling straight up on the bottom of the clipboard or Steering wheel cover to release the two bottom retaining tabs.
+Then, using thumb for leverage as shown, reach from behind steering wheel with fingertips to first pull down, and then push up to release the two top clipboard or steering wheel cover retaining tabs (Ref Fig. 22).

-Fig. 22 Clipboard Removal
+Fig. 22 Clipboard or Steering Wheel Cover Removal